|Home Page||Overview||Site Map||Index||Appendix||Illustration||About||Contact||Update||FAQ|

 ur [(r u)/r] + u [(r u)/] = 0 ---------- (15b)

 where u = /t.
-If we assumed further that the force acts on the fluid only in the radial direction.
-In addition by assuming constant density for the fluid,
+If we assumed further that the force acts on the fluid only in the radial direction, and the surface density is constant for the fluid, then

 Figure 15 Hurricane

 (1/r) [(r ur)/r] + (1/r) [(r u)/] = 0 ---------- (16)

 |A relationship between the velocity components is obtained by substituting Eq.(16) to |